Washington denies Iran state media report saying prisoner swap agreed

 “Release of Nazanin Zaghari in exchange for UK’s payment of its 400 million pound debt to Iran has also been finalized.
 The source also said the Biden administration has agreed to pay Iran $7 billion,” it said.

-In Washington, State Department spokesman Ned Price told Reuters: “Reports that a prisoner swap deal has been reached are not true”.
+In Washington, State Department spokesman Ned Price said: “Reports that a prisoner swap deal has been reached are not true”.

 “As we have said, we always raise the cases of Americans detained or missing in Iran.
 We will not stop until we are able to reunite them with their families.”